HasimD/UsageAccessBug/README.md

 # UsageAccessBug
-It's created to demo the problem about Usage Access Settings for Wearable.
+It's created to demo the problem about Usage Access Settings for Wearable: https://issuetracker.google.com/issues/275245263

 The problem: I want to open settings screen for my app, as in the mobile app version.
 However in the Wear OS, it can't open my app's specific usage permission screen.